ornato-t/5eFiller/README.md

 You'll also have to download a spell sublist from the 5e.tools "Spells" page ("Download pinned list" button from the hamburger menu on said page)

+Both files need to be placed in the `/source` directory before running the app.
+A sample `spell-sublist.json` file is already present in this repository.

+Once you have everything set up just run `node index.js` and the app will take care of the rest.
+The resulting pdf will be in the `/output` directory and will end in `_filled.pdf`

 # Format
 The PDF needs to follow some formatting rules for it to be correctly readable.
 It needs to be a fillable file with a separate field for each spell row.
 Each row needs to be named in the following way: